ncase/covid-19/words/words.md

 This is the the **SIR Model**[^sir]
 (<icon s></icon>**S**usceptible <icon i></icon>**I**nfectious <icon r></icon>**R**ecovered)
-the second-most important idea in Epidemiology 101:
+the *second*-most important idea in Epidemiology 101:

-[^sir]: source, and sidenote on 'infectious'
+[^sir]: For more technical explanations of the SIR Model, see [the Institute for Disease Modeling](https://www.idmod.org/docs/hiv/model-sir.html#) and [Wikipedia](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model)

 ![](pics/sir.png)

-NOTE: The simulations that inform policy are *far* more sophisticated than this!
-But the SIR Model can still explain the same findings, even if missing the nuances.
+**NOTE: The simulations that inform policy are way, *way* more sophisticated than this!** But the SIR Model can still explain the same general findings, even if missing the nuances.

 Actually, let's add one more nuance: before an <icon s></icon> becomes an <icon i></icon>, they first become <icon e></icon> Exposed.
 This is when they have the virus but can't pass it on yet – infect*ed* but not yet infect*ious*.

 ![](pics/seir.png)

 (This variant is called the **SEIR Model**[^seir], where the "E" stands for <icon e></icon> "Exposed".
-Note this *isn't* the everyday meaning of "exposed", when you might or might not have the virus.
+Note this *isn't* the everyday meaning of "exposed", when you may or may not have the virus.
 In this technical definition, "Exposed" means you definitely have it.
 Science terminology is bad.)

-[^seir]: source
+[^seir]: For more technical explanations of the SEIR Model, see [the Institute for Disease Modeling](https://www.idmod.org/docs/hiv/model-seir.html) and [Wikipedia](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SEIR_model)

-For COVID-19, it's estimated that you're <icon e></icon> infected-but-not-yet-infectious for *approximately* 3 days.[^latent] What happens if we add that to the simulation?
+For COVID-19, it's estimated that you're <icon e></icon> infected-but-not-yet-infectious for 3 days, *on average*.[^latent] (again &times;2: there's variation) What happens if we add that to the simulation?

-[^latent]: source
+[^latent]: “Assuming an incubation period distribution of mean 5.2 days from a separate study of early COVID-19 cases, we inferred that infectiousness started from 2.3 days (95% CI, 0.8–3.0 days) before symptom onset” (translation: Assuming symptoms start at 5 days, infectiousness starts 2 days before = Infectiousness starts at 3 days) [He, X., Lau, E.H.Y., Wu, P. et al.](https://www.nature.com/articles/s41591-020-0869-5)

+<b style='color:#ff4040'>Red curve</b> is still *current* cases (exposed + infectious), <b style='color:#888'>Gray curve</b> is *total* cases (current + recovered):

 <div class="sim">
 		<iframe src="sim?stage=epi-5" width="800" height="540"></iframe>
 </div>

-Not much, actually!
-How long you stay <icon e></icon> Exposed changes the ratio of <icon e></icon>-to-<icon i></icon>, and *when* the peak of current cases (<icon e></icon>+<icon i></icon>) happens... but the *height* of that peak, and the total % of people infected in the end, stays the same.
+Not much changes!
+How long you stay <icon e></icon> Exposed changes the ratio of <icon e></icon>-to-<icon i></icon>, and *when* current cases peak... but the *height* of that peak, and total cases in the end, stays the same.

 Why's that?
 Because of the *first*-most important idea in Epidemiology 101: